-EPIF has conducted a high-level biodiversity assessment consisting of a sector-level and site-level analysis, identifying sites which are located within or close to biodiversity-sensitive areas, and therefore have greater potential to cause negative impacts.
-This has allowed EPIF to understand where these impacts are most likely to occur, but also which types of operational activities contribute to such impacts.
-EPIF also conducted a screening of its value chain to identify impact areas across upstream, downstream, and its own operations.
-Internal stakeholder engagement sessions were also held to thoroughly evaluate key operational areas.
-As part of the identification process, we looked to understand the full extent of impacts, considering their size, scale, timeframe of impacts and frequency with which they occur.
-Full details on this engagement can be found in SBM-3 - Material IROs and their interaction with strategy and business model.
+EPIF has conducted a high-level biodiversity assessment GHG emissions from conventional fuels (like lignite consisting of a sector-level and site-level analysis, and gas) contribute to global warming, affecting identifying sites which are located within or close to climate patterns and leading to habitat loss and biodiversity-sensitive areas, and therefore have greater species extinction.
+The loss of biodiversity weakens potential to cause negative impacts.
+This has allowed ecosystem resilience, harming resource availability EPIF to understand where these impacts are most and operational stability.
+Biodiversity loss due to likely to occur, but also which types of operational climate change increases regulatory scrutiny and activities contribute to such impacts.
+EPIF also stakeholder pressure while amplifying the physical conducted a screening of its value chain to identify risks of ecosystem degradation, which can affect impact areas across upstream, downstream, and its raw material supply and operational stability. own operations.
+Internal stakeholder engagement sessions were also held to thoroughly evaluate key EPIF operates extensive gas infrastructure for the transmission, storage, and distribution of natural operational areas.
+As part of the identification process, we looked to understand the full extent of impacts, gas.
+Given the scale of the pipeline system, considering their size, scale, timeframe of impacts and interactions with biodiversity-sensitive areas, frequency with which they occur.
+Full details on this including Ramsar-protected wetlands, are inherent. engagement can be found in SBM-3 - Material IROs and their interaction with strategy and business model.